TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/new-v2-selfhostedir-install.md

 * **Unable to register the Self-hosted IR due to localhost**

-  * When trying to register the Self-hosted IR on a new Machine, a step gives the following error message: _A runtime error has occurred.
+  * When trying to register the Self-hosted IR on a new Machine, a step gives the following error message: "A runtime error has occurred.
 The type initializer for 'Microsoft.DataTransfer.DIAgentHost.DataSourceCache' threw an exception.
-A non-recoverable error occurred during a database lookup._ <br>
+A non-recoverable error occurred during a database lookup." <br>
   * Use Localhost 127.0.0.1 on host file and resolve such issue <br>

 * **Firewall and proxy related issues**.
 [See a list of possible symptoms and error messages](https://docs.microsoft.com/azure/data-factory/create-self-hosted-integration-runtime#possible-symptoms-for-firewall-and-proxy-server-related-issues).

   * Ensure that **ports** are allow listed for both the central _corporate_ firewall and the local machine _Windows_ firewall.
-For more details, see [Firewall Allow listing](https://docs.microsoft.com/azure/data-factory/create-self-hosted-integration-runtime#ports-and-firewall).
+For more details, see [Firewall allow listing](https://docs.microsoft.com/azure/data-factory/create-self-hosted-integration-runtime#ports-and-firewall).
   * If your IR uses a proxy server, refer to [Proxy Server](https://docs.microsoft.com/azure/data-factory/create-self-hosted-integration-runtime#proxy-server-considerations) <br>